 It is possible to hack a smart lock connected to Wi-Fi?

 Any smart home device can be hacked, especially if they operate using Wi-Fi.
-However, this is rare and there are steps you can take to ensure your devices are secure.
+However, this is rare and there are steps you can take to ensure you protect your smart home from hackers.

-The best way to reduce the risk of having your smart device hacked is to keep apps and software up-to-date, and change password regularly.
+The best way to reduce the risk of having your smart device hacked is to keep apps and software up-to-date, and change passwords regularly.
 Without these steps, your devices are vulnerable.

 Should a pair a smart door lock with cameras and alarms?

-You don’t necessarily need to turn your home into Fort Knox complete with the best outdoor Wi-Fi security camera and alarm system but you do have that option.
+You don’t necessarily need to turn your home into Fort Knox complete with the best outdoor wireless security cameras and alarm system but you do have that option.
 Of course, you would want to install devices that can communicate with each other, allowing you peace of mind.

 Bear in mind that a smart lock increases your convenience of unlocking and locking your door while providing you with a hassle-free way to go keyless.